Having to deal with damaged equipment and materials can hit your pocket hard, not to mention the extra hours you’ll spend redoing tasks.

 Insert the anchor’s clipped end into a pre-drilled hole in the concrete.

-We suggest not overtwisting the anchor, as doing so may damage the threads and diminish the anchor’s holding power.
+I suggest not overtwisting the anchor, as doing so may damage the threads and diminish the anchor’s holding power.

 How Tight Should it be When Drilling a Sleeve Anchor?

 When drilling a sleeve anchor, make sure to go at least one anchor diameter farther than the specified embedment depth but no closer than two anchor dimensions to the concrete’s bottom surface.
 Furthermore, the nut/head should be tightened three to five turns past hand tight.